 My approach to individual therapy is to listen, help you express all your thoughts and feelings, support you in tolerating those feelings that are particularly distressing, and promote insight into the problems for which you’re seeking therapy.
 At times, I may also call attention to the therapeutic relationship as a way of better understanding how you respond to and relate with others.
 The goal is to help you feel better at work, love, and play, and to face life’s ups and downs with resilience and freedom.

 I provide counseling to couples at any stage of their relationship who would like to improve communication, address an issue, or live more authentically with one another.
-The goal of couples counseling is not necessarily to keep you in a relationship.
-Rather, we can work to:
+Couples therapy can help you and your partner:

 - strengthen communication